neo-project/docs/docs/en-us/reference/rpc/latest-version/api/invokescript.md

 - state:  `HALT` means the vm executed successfully, and`FAULT` means the vm exited due to an exception.

-- gasconsumed: the system fee consumed for invocation.	- gasconsumed: the system fee consumed for invocation.
+- gasconsumed: the system fee consumed for invocation.

 - stack: the contract execution result.
 If the value is String or ByteArray, it is encoded by Base64.